InvirganceDocumentation/convirgance-docs/docs/concepts.md

 # Core Concepts

-Today's systems collect more logging, handle more transations, report on more analytics, and define more complex relationships than ever before.
+Today's systems collect more logging, handle more transactions, report more analytics, and define more complex relationships than ever before.
 This growth in data sizes strains the classic model of object mapping to its breaking point.